 The new Quick Notes feature in macOS Monterey is yet another boon in the forthcoming operating system, but it doesn't always work the way you expect.

 You've long been able to jot down a swift note on your Mac, if nothing else then by opening TextEdit and typing.
 Apps like Evernote sped that up with a notepad in the menubar, and ones like Drafts 5 gave you a blank note with a keystroke.

-So Apple's new Quick Notes initially feels like nothing especially new.
+So Apple's new Quick Note feature initially feels like nothing especially new.
 And it definitely does require you to use Apple Notes — but it could also be the reason to switch to that app.

 - Instant ability to jot down a phone number

 - A way to save a website as a note and later revisit it

 - Some tools to collate those website links

 - Instant ability to call back up a note and add to it